sw24f/jump-start-with-git-jdim2003/learningGit.md

-**I'm not sure if this is what what intended when the exercise states to add the text from the Git/GitHub documentation**
+**I'm not sure if this is what was intended when the exercise states to add the text from the Git/GitHub documentation**

 Using GitHub
 Become better acquainted with GitHub through our "Using GitHub" articles: